 DIY Spray Foam

 Spray foam insulation has come a long way since it first hit the market.
 Previously, you needed specialized blowers and hoses to blow the insulation into a cavity so it was only available to homeowners that could afford to hire a company with the equipment.
-Now, there are DIY kits available for homeowners but there seems to be a love/hate opinion about these kits.
+Now, there are DIY kits available to install insulation in a mobile home but there seems to be a love/hate opinion about these kits.

 There’s no need to suffer the consequences of poor insulation.
-By insulating your mobile home properly, you’ll reap the rewards of a warmer and more comfortable home.
-Not to mention, you’ll probably save quite a bit on energy costs — and get that much closer to turning your house into a home.
+By installing insulation in a mobile home, you’ll reap the rewards of a warmer and more comfortable home.
+Not to mention, you’ll probably save quite a bit on energy costs.

-There’s no doubt about it, adding new insulation is the absolute best improvement you can do to your mobile or manufactured home, especially an if your the home is older.
+There’s no doubt about it, installing insulation in a mobile home is the absolute best improvement you can do for your home, especially if your home is older.

 As always, thank you for reading Mobile Home Living!